A proposal for factorization using Kerr nonlinearities between three harmonic oscillators: Abstract

 \section{Abstract}

-Using three coupled harmonic oscillators, we propose a quantum approach without using qubits to efficiently factorize an integer with only three steps.
-These three harmonic oscillators are coupled together via nonlinear interactions.
-This factoring method can be applied even if two harmonic oscillators are prepared in mixed states.
+We propose an alternative method to factorize an integer by using three harmonic oscillators.
+These oscillators are coupled together via specific Kerr nonlinear interactions.
+This method can be applied even if two harmonic oscillators are prepared in mixed states.
 As simple examples, we show how to factorize $N=15$ and 35 using this approach.
-For finding factors, the required time evolution of the system exponentially shortens for stronger nonlinear strengths and for higher-order nonlinearity.
-The effect of dissipation of the harmonic oscillators on the performance of this method is also discussed.
-Our results show that an alternative form of quantum computing can be exploited for factorization, without using qubits.
+The effect of dissipation of the harmonic oscillators on the performance of this method is studied.
+We also study the realization of nonlinear interactions between the coupled oscillators.
+However, the probability of finding the factors of a number is inversely proportional to its input size.
+The probability becomes low when this number is large.
+We discuss the limitations of this approach.